Tagging a jet from a dark sector with Jet-substructures at colliders: Benchmark scenarios for dark QCD models

-\item Dark rho meson.
+\item Dark rho meson $\rho_d$.

 A dark rho meson is a spin-1 bound state made of dark quarks.
-Generally there is a mass splitting between a dark pion and a dark rho meson, which depends on the pole mass of dark quarks.
-If $m_{q'} \ll \Lambda_d$, a dark pion can be treated as a goldstone boson with a mass smaller than $\Lambda_d$.
-In this case, a dark rho meson will decay promptly through decay channel $\rho_d \to \pi_d\, \pi_d$.
-If $m_{q'}$ is not too smaller compared to $\Lambda_d$, the mass splitting is not enough to allow double pion decay.
-But due to the spin 1 property of $\rho_d$, its decay width will not be chiral-suppressed.
-Thus the corresponding prompt decay parameter space is lager compared to $\pi_d$'s case since $\rho_d$ does not tend to decay to heavy flavor quark.
-In the $U(1)'$ extended or an electrical charged dark quark case, most preferred decay processes are $\rho_d \to \pi_d \gamma'$ or $\rho_d \to \pi_d \gamma$.
-Discussion of multi flavor case is similar to dark pion, so we don't repeat it here.
+Generally there is a mass splitting between a dark pion and a dark rho meson, which depends on the pole mass of dark quarks, because the mass of $m_{\pi_d}$ and $m_{\rho_d}$ can be approximated as:

+Thus if $m_{q'} \ll \Lambda_d$, a dark rho meson will decay promptly through decay channel $\rho_d \to \pi_d\, \pi_d$.
+If $m_{q'}$ is comparable with $\Lambda_d$, the mass splitting might not be enough to allow double dark pion decay.
+But due to the spin-1 property of $\rho_d$, its decay width will not be chiral-suppressed.
+Thus compared with $\pi_d$, it is much easier for $\rho_d$ to decay promptly.
+Discussion of flavor mixing case is similar to dark pion, so we don't repeat it here.

 \item Dark baryon.